MSc in Accounting and Finance Analytics (Mixed-mode) (Programme code: 21052-FAM/PAM)

 - applications of data analytics in accounting and finance;

-- systematic training and development of data analytics skills and capability in solving business problems in accounting and finance;
+- systematic training and development of data analytics skills and capability in solving business problems in accounting and finance; and

-- A Bachelor’s degree;
+- A Bachelor’s degree from a recognized university.

 - A Test of English as a Foreign Language (TOEFL) score of 80 for the Internet-based test or 550 for the paper-based test;